learn-co-curriculum/angular-nested-views-readme/README.md

 Also, when we go to `/settings/user`, `uiRouter` automatically detects that our parent state is `settings`, and puts this into our main applications `<div ui-view>`.
 It'll then sort out the children states, so it renders the page correctly.

 It's important to note that when we load a child state, such as `settings.user`, it'll resolve all the parent state's resolves.
 If we had a resolve on `settings` to fetch settings data, going to our `settings.user` state will load that resolve on the `settings` state.
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-nested-views-readme'>Angular Nested Views </a> on Learn.co and start learning to code for free.</p>